The ragamath operations help in:

 The melody of the music will no doubt attract all listeners.
 In addition, technical listeners will also appreciate the mathematical intricacies.

 There are two schools of thought when thinking about rAgam scales.
-The conventional way is to view a rAgam scale as a set of svarasthAnams (S, R2, G3, M1, etc.), then layer gamakams on top, resulting in the rAgam with unique undulations that are characteristic of that rAgam.
-Shifting, in this context, is straight forward: while shifting we ignore the gamakams of the original rAgam and focus only on the svarathAnams.
+The conventional way is to view a rAgam scale as a set of svarasthAnams (S, R2, G3, M1, etc.) with gamakams layered on top, resulting in the rAgam with unique undulations that are characteristic of that rAgam.
+Shifting, in this context, is straight forward: while shifting we ignore the gamakams and focus only on the svarathAnams.
 In effect, what we mentally do is:

-Another school of thought considers gamakam to be an integral part of a svarasthAnam.
+Another school of thought considers gamakam to be an integral part of a svaram.
 Here's how it works.

 Suppose there are ten kinds of gamakams in Carnatic music.
-Let's name them from 'a'...'j'.
-Then, if we take the svarasthAnam of, say, R1, we'll get 11 variations.
-(Let's call them R1, R1a ...
+Let's name them from 'a', 'b', ... 'j'.
+Then, if we take the svarasthAnam, say, R1, we'll get 11 variations.
+(Let's call them R1, R1a, ...
 R1j; R1 being the note without any gamakam.)
 Ditto for every other svarasthAnam.

-In this notation, every svarasthAnam indicates its gamakam also.
-And, instead of just 12 svarasthAnams in an octave, we'll have 132 "gamakam-induced" svarasthAnams (assuming ten types of gamakam).
+In this notation, every svaram (R1a, etc.) indicates its gamakam also.
+Instead of just 12 svarasthAnams in an octave, we'll have 132 "gamakam-induced" svarams (12 x 11, assuming ten types of gamakam).

 Thus, if some ragam X has the following notes: